signalfx/tracing-examples/envoy/README.md

 The [example envoy config](./envoy.yaml) extends the standard google.com proxy that is used in the Envoy documentation to send spans for the requests to SignalFx.
-All you have to do to get it working is to replace `MY-ACCESS-TOKEN` with your organization's SignalFx access token.
+All you have to do to get it working is to replace `MY_ACCESS_TOKEN` with your organization's SignalFx access token.
 Then you can run it in Envoy using Docker:

-`docker run --rm -it -v $(pwd)/envoy.yaml:/etc/envoy/envoy.yaml -p 10000:10000 envoyproxy:envoy:latest`
+`docker run --rm -it -v $(pwd)/envoy.yaml:/etc/envoy/envoy.yaml -p 10000:10000 envoyproxy/envoy:latest`

 If you hit `localhost:10000` it should show you the Google homepage and then you should see traces in SignalFx that show the various requests made to